haxtheweb/hax11ty/README.md

 - `yarn install`
 - `yarn start` to work locally and view changes

+## gh-pages workflow
+There are already github actions setup that will work out of the box after you change these two settings:
+- Use this repo as a template to make your own
+- Edit `src/settings.js` and ensure the line that has `var gitOrg` is set to your organization (gitRepo as well if you change the repo name)
+- Then make sure you enable actions by clicking the Actions tab and telling it to run By changing these settings up front all changes to the repo should automatically build out your github pages site!

 ## Adding content / working locally
 All files that you'll want to modify are found in the `src/` directory
 - Add pages into the `src/content/` directory, `.md` with greymatter allows you to set title of the page and order